 Sigrid MCP Integrations

-- Sigrid Guardrails MCP: Leverage Sigrid’s code analysis to safe guard AI Coding Assistants from introducing security and other quality issues
+- Sigrid Guardrails MCP: Leverage Sigrid’s code analysis to safeguard AI Coding Assistants from introducing security and other quality issues

 - Step 1: Obtain a Sigrid Token — see the Sigrid docs on authentication tokens

-| IDE | Connection Type | Configuration Method | Status |
+| Tool | Connection Type | Configuration Method | Status |

 |---|---|---|---|